 - export.gov is the primary U.S. government web portal serving companies seeking to expand their exports to foreign markets.
 Under the Obama Administration, the National Export Initiative (NEI) sought to further strengthen and integrate the federal government’s efforts to help more American companies reach more overseas markets.

-- The BusinessUSA website has a Country Trade Leads Portal where business can uncover trade leads, research, and other resources related to exporting to any country.
+- The BusinessUSA website has a Country Trade Leads Portal where businesses can uncover trade leads, research, and other resources related to exporting to any country.

 - The Department of Commerce’s Bureau of Industry and Security offers export regulations training and related information.